statmike/vertex-ai-mlops/Applied Forecasting/readme.md

 - Environment Setup with: [00 - Setup.ipynb](../00%20-%20Setup/00%20-%20Environment%20Setup.ipynb)

 ## Notebooks:
-This list is in the suggest order of review for anyone getting an overview and learning about forecasting approaches throughout GCP.
-It is also ok to pick an particular notebook of interest and if there are dependencies on prior notebooks they will be listed in the **prerequisites** section at the top of the notebook.
+This list is in the suggested order of review for anyone getting an overview and learning about forecasting approaches throughout GCP.
+It is also ok to pick a particular notebook of interest and if there are dependencies on prior notebooks they will be listed in the **prerequisites** section at the top of the notebook.

+>The notebooks are designed to be editable for trying with other data sources.
+The same parameter names are used across the notebooks to also help when trying multiple methods on a custom data source.

 - Data Source:
     - 1 - [BigQuery Time Series Forecasting Data Review and Preparation](./BigQuery%20Time%20Series%20Forecasting%20Data%20Review%20and%20Preparation.ipynb)